watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition.md

    CMD [ "npm", "start" ]
    ```

-5. When you are finished typing, hit the Esc key and type ":wq" and hit the Enter key to save the changes and close the file.
+5. When you are finished typing, hit the Esc key and type `:wq` and hit the Enter key to save the changes and close the file.

    ```bash
    <Esc>